barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

 }
 ```

 The fundamental problem is that the array size is unknown.
-There may be a performance advantage to not having those runtime index bounds checks, but modern LLVM is REALLY good at optimizing those away.
+There may be a performance advantage to not having those runtime index bounds checks, but modern LLVM is good at optimizing those away.
 Either way, bounds checks should be an opt-out feature for critical loops, not an opt-in by manually coding them in my opinion.

 Obligatory Rust example: